 - Where to Learn Spanish in Medellin – A few options for where to settle down and learn Spanish, and what I’d recommend.

-- Cost of Living in Medellin, Colombia – How much it costs me for a month of living as an expat in this wonderful city.
+- Cost of Living in Medellin, Colombia – The cost of a month of living as an ex-pat in this wonderful city.

-- Great Beer in Medellin – In a place filled with watery beers, there are some small craft breweries putting out a great product.
+- Great Beer in Medellin – In a place filled with watery beers, there are some small craft breweries putting out great products.

 Small Towns in Colombia

 Salento, Colombia – A city that is perhaps most famous for the wax palms that lay outside of town, but there is still plenty to see and do in this great little pueblo.

 Jardin, Colombia – A colorful and attractive pueblo that sits just a few hours south of Medellin, there is plenty to do here if you enjoy kicking back for a bit while traveling to Colombia.

 San Gil, Colombia – This little town is considered the capital of adventure sports in Colombia, a place where you can go white water rafting, paragliding, and more — all on the same day.